 The caveats matter

 Exchangeability.
 The finite-sample guarantee rests entirely on the exchangeability assumption: the calibration observations and new observations must come from the same joint distribution, up to an arbitrary permutation.
 In practice, this means the calibration window must be from a genuinely stable in-control period, and the monitoring period must not contain structural changes unrelated to the model — seasonal patterns, IBNR contamination in accident year data, rate changes that shift the portfolio composition.
-If your calibration period includes the post-COVID claims surge, your chart is not calibrated; it is broken.
-The choice of calibration window is a governance decision that requires actuary judgement.
-There is no algorithm that makes it for you.

 Sample size requirements.
 At $\alpha = 0.05$, you need $n \geq 20$ calibration observations for the threshold to be below $\max(\text{cal_scores})$ — otherwise the chart will never signal.
 At the 3-sigma equivalent of $\alpha = 0.0027$, you need $n \geq 370$.
 For monthly monitoring on a single segment, 20 observations means under two years of history.
 For the 3-sigma equivalent, you need over 30 years.
 Use $\alpha = 0.05$ on sparse segments.
 The library will warn you if you are below the required size.
+For micro-segments where even 20 months of data is unavailable, consider aggregating to a larger cell for calibration and accepting that your chart is less segment-specific.

 No average run length guarantee.
 CUSUM charts are designed to minimise the average number of observations before a true shift is detected (average run length, ARL).
 Conformal SPC gives you a per-observation false alarm rate guarantee but makes no claim about ARL.
-If you need guaranteed detection within a specified number of monitoring periods, CUSUM remains the right tool — insurance-monitoring ships PricingDriftCUSUM for exactly this.
+If you need guaranteed detection within a specified number of monitoring periods, CUSUM remains the right tool — insurance-monitoring ships CalibrationCUSUM for exactly this.
 Conformal SPC and CUSUM are complements, not substitutes.
 The conformal chart is the right default for a governance dashboard where you want a calibrated alarm rate and a defensible methodology; CUSUM is right when you have specific detection latency requirements.

 Calibration window selection is not automated.
 The framework is theoretically clean, but the operational question of “what counts as in-control for my motor commercial segment?” has no automatic answer.
 Calibration window selection requires the same actuarial judgement as any other monitoring design decision.
 Document it, review it annually, and include it in your model risk governance framework.